Why do Insurance Producers Fail?

 - Make the calls

-- Establish the telcon connection and make introductory presentation
+- Establish the telcon connection and make an introductory presentation

 - Schedule the sales presentation meeting